A man wearing glasses and a black sweater is sitting at a desk with a laptop, looking to the side and smiling.

 Across the United States, the adoption of smart contracts is not uniform, a cultural quilt with each city weaving its distinct color and pattern.

-San Francisco: The Epicenter of Innovation
+San Francisco: The Epicenter of Business Development

 In the bay area, where the fog can muffle even the sturdiest startup pitch, the tech scene is buzzing about decentralized applications (DApps) and blockchain persona—Gil Pipelstein, anyone?